 To view details about an error or failure, select the Request URL link to be directed to the Error summary page.
 From the Error summary page, you can view the version information, request attributes, and Response body, as well as get a breakdown of error types for the request URL.

 To view any of the charts or lists on the HTTP errors/requests page in Insights:

 - Select for any chart.

 - Select View query and then View in Insights.
 This will open the query builder.

 From Insights, you can add the error data to a dashboard and share it via a permalink.

-To dig deeper into the error data, use New Relic Insights to query for the following events and attributes:
+To dig deeper into the error data, query your data for the following events and attributes:

 Accounts that do not have an Enterprise-level subscription see a different HTTP Errors UI page: